hhrrccvv/PowershellFunTimes/README.md

 # PowershellFunTimes
-Just a place to put my weird Powershell projects
+Just a place to put my weird Powershell projects.

+Mostly for work things that could be useful at some point.